 This webinar, made by possible by the Robert Wood Johnson Foundation, highlighted opportunities to address food insecurity by connecting state partners and centering lived expertise, drawing from a recent national exploration undertaken by the Center for Health Care Strategies (CHCS).
 It featured insights from community members with lived expertise as well as state officials from Oregon and Indiana about opportunities to coordinate across Medicaid and SNAP to address food insecurity.
 The discussion also explored ways to incorporate the experiences of community members into program and policy decision-making.

 Speakers: Barbie Izquierdo, Consultant and National Spokesperson; Community Empowerment Manager, Hunger Free America; Alissa Beers, Director of Population Health, CHCS

-B. Izquierdo will discuss the importance of coordinating across silos and incorporating lived expertise into program and policy design and implementation to fight hunger and better serve individuals and families.
-A. Beers will welcome participants, introduce speakers, and provide an overview of the webinar.
+B. Izquierdo discussed the importance of coordinating across silos and incorporating lived expertise into program and policy design and implementation to fight hunger and better serve individuals and families.
+A. Beers welcomed participants, introduced speakers, and provided an overview of the webinar.

 II.
 Fighting Hunger by Connecting Cross-Sector Partners and Centering Lived Expertise

 Speakers: Nessa Finisse, Program Associate, CHCS; Tamika L. Moore, Consultant with lived expertise; Barbie Izquierdo; Yolanda Gordon, Manager, Expansion and Advocacy, RESULTS; and Alice Aluoch, Founder and Executive Director, Mfariji Africa